Maybe staring and questions have more in common than we think…

 There’s a particular sort of stare we disabled people sometimes get.
 It’s absolutely othering.
 Perhaps it feels like if the starer would vocalise their thoughts it’d close the gap, bring it out into the open – create a connection?

-But in reality, both staring at & asking questions of a stranger are othering.
+But in reality, both staring at and asking questions of a stranger are othering.

 Staring is not the opposite of questions – they’re coming from a similar place.
 Both are objectifying.

-Being stared at as a disabled person can feel like you’re a museum or zoo exhibit, & don’t museums often give details of their exhibits?
+Being stared at as a disabled person can feel like you’re a museum or zoo exhibit, and don’t museums often give details of their exhibits?
 Encourage questions?

 Society has often been fascinated by the details of lives absolutely categorised as other.
 (I mean, see freak shows.)